Skip to content

 Now log in to the GitLab Docker registry:

-1. Create GitLab Access Token with read_registry rights.
+1. Create a GitLab Access Token with read_registry rights for use in Docker on your machine.

 docker login registry.gitlab.com